nekitdev/gd.py/README.rst

 This project is mainly developed by `nekitdev <https://github.com/nekitdev>`_.
 Big thanks to `cos8o <https://github.com/cos8o>`_ and `SMJS <https://github.com/SMJSGaming>`_ for helping to make several requests.
-Also thanks to `cos8o <https://github.com/cos8o>`_ again for developing `GDCrypto <https://github.com/cos8o/GDCrypto>`_ library, which was used as a base for `crypto <https://github.com/nekitdev/gd.py/blob/master/gd/utils/crypto>`_ package.
+Also thanks to `cos8o <https://github.com/cos8o>`_ again for developing `GDCrypto <https://github.com/cos8o/GDCrypto>`_ library, which was used as a base for `gd.crypto <https://github.com/nekitdev/gd.py/blob/master/gd/crypto.py>`_ module.

 Links
 -----